 are given before the bones finish growing.
 If you're concerned about your child's

-height, talk with their provider to see if growth hormones might be appropriate.
+height, talk with their healthcare provider to see if growth hormone therapy might